 Listening Skills: They are great listeners and put a lot of thought on every word that leaves their mouths.
 This is a very beneficial trait in a workplace as it allows you to absorb knowledge and gain insight from those around you and then respond with a well-defined output.
 Be Empathetic: Since they have a high level of self-awareness which makes them more sensitive to the needs of others around, they are better positioned to extend a lending hand and show immense consideration to everyone connected with them for work.

-Excellent At Correcting Errors: Since they are great listeners, introverts have a self-reflective mindset that enables them to take on any feedback constructively and process this information to turn it into action steps for their development and growth.
+Excellent At Correcting Errors: Since they are great listeners, introverts have a self-reflective mindset that enables them to take on any feedback constructively.
+They even process this information to turn it into action steps for their development and growth.
 They take their mistakes seriously and begin working to correct their errors with great integrity.

 Meaningful Connections: We are living in a digital world and this lock down is a testament to it.
 Not that digital prowess required any validation; it has helped offices to stay connected and employees to work from the safety of their homes.

-Having said that, the digital world might be the playground for the extrovert but the introverts, it is one-on-one, in-depth meaningful conversation that stimulates their mind and helps in creating meaningful conversations.
+Having said that, the digital world might be the playground for the extrovert but the introverts its much more than that.
+The introvert has one-on-one, in-depth meaningful conversation that stimulates their mind and helps in creating meaningful conversations.
 This quality is highly beneficial in a modern workplace where work relationships are based on a strong foundation of trust and knowledge that drives efficiency at all levels.

-Work-Life Balance: With the skewed balance between the professional and personal time we have in today’s work life, it isn’t surprising that daily interaction with colleagues and dealing with tasks leaves one completely drained.
+Work-Life Balance: We have skewed balance between the professional and personal time based on today’s work life.
+It isn’t surprising that daily interaction with colleagues and dealing with tasks leaves one completely drained.
 This is something that the introverts are very aware of.
 They know the importance of spending quality time alone is the best to draw inspiration and motivation.
 They are able to strike a positive balance between work and personal life.

 Again, being an introvert should not be confused with being lonely.
 Solitude can be therapeutic and healing.
 These days could be hard on the outgoing people but the capacity to enjoy one’s company is a form of emotional maturity and also helps us to glance inward; to see what is it that truly makes us happy and lead fulfilling lives.